Hartford, Connecticut: Sports

 The Hartford Wolf Pack of the American Hockey League plays ice hockey at the PeoplesBank Arena in downtown Hartford.
 The PeoplesBank Arena also hosts larger-profile games for both the men's and women's basketball teams of the UConn Huskies.
 Other UConn home games are played at Gampel Pavilion located on the university's main campus in Storrs, Connecticut.
 In addition, all UConn Men's Ice Hockey home games are played at the PeoplesBank Arena.

 The Hartford Yard Goats, the Double-A affiliate of the Colorado Rockies, moved from New Britain to Hartford in 2017.
 The team currently plays at Dunkin' Donuts Park.

-Hartford is home to a USL Championship division team, Hartford Athletic, which was founded in 2019 and currently plays in the 5,500-seat Dillon Stadium.
-Hartford is also home to another semi-pro soccer team, Hartford City FC, which currently plays in the NPSL.
+Hartford is home to a USL Championship division team, Hartford Athletic, which was founded in 2019 and currently plays in the 5,500-seat Trinity Health Stadium.
+Hartford is also home to another semi-pro soccer team, Hartford City FC, which is a member of the NPSL and also plays at Trinity Health Stadium.